 In addition, a debt collector who is unable to locate a consumer may ask a third party for the consumer’s home address, telephone number and place of employment (location information).
+Such calls count toward the call frequency limits discussed above when placing calls to such third-parties.
 The debt collector must give his or her name and state that he or she is confirming or correcting location information about the consumer.
 Unless specifically asked, the debt collector may not name the collection firm or agency or reveal that the consumer owes any debt.

-No third party may be contacted more than once unless the collector believes that the information from the first contact was wrong or incomplete and that the third party has since received better information, or unless the third party specifically requests additional contact.
+No third party may be engaged in live communication more than once unless the collector believes that the information from the first contact was wrong or incomplete and that the third party has since received better information, or unless the third party specifically requests additional contact from the debt collector.

-Contact with the debtor or any third party by postcard, letter or telegram is allowed only if the envelope or content of the communication does not indicate the nature of the collector’s business.
+Contact with the debtor or any third party by postcard, letter or telegram is allowed only so long as the envelope does not reveal the content of the communication or indicate the nature of the collector’s business.

 Harassing or Abusive Practices